SeaGL/seagl.github.io/attend/existing.md

 TODO instructions for clicking into the attend portal.

-To be clear, we will not that store, save, or otherwise misuse your credentials—but there are risk that we feel are important to share.
+To be clear, we have no intention to store, save, or otherwise misuse your credentials—but there are risk that we feel are important to share.